spiffe/spiffe/community/vendor-technical-contacts/vendor-contact-template.md

 <!--
-This is a template for the technical contact information for a vendor companies.
+This is a template for the technical contact information for a vendor company.

 It's best to align the format of all the technical contact information in this folder similar to this template.
 This will make it easier for the community